 - ¼ teaspoon cracked black pepper

-- Add the broccoli, carrots, salt, pepper and garlic powder, stir and cover with lid.
-Simmer over medium-low heat for 25 minutes.
+- Pour 1 cup of the vegetable stock into the pot.
+Stir continuously until the mixture starts to thicken and becomes smooth with no visible lumps of flour.
+Add the remaining 3 cups of stock, half and half, broccoli, carrots, salt, pepper and garlic powder, stir and cover with lid.
+Simmer over medium-low heat for 20 minutes.

 - Add the cheese to the soup and stir until melted.
-Check to taste salt, add more if desired.
-Serve hot.
+Check seasonings and add more if desired.
+Serve immediately.